elizangelaxavier/Microsoft-DP200/instructions/dp-200-05_instructions.md

 1. Install SQL Server Management Studio and connect to a data warehouse instance.

-1. Create a SQL Data Warehouse database
+1. Create a Azure Synapse Analytics data warehouse database

-1. Create SQL Data Warehouse tables
+1. Create Azure Synapse Analytics data warehouse Data Warehouse tables

     > **Note**: If you are not familiar with Transact-SQL, statements are available for the following labs in the following location **Allfiles\Labfiles\Starter\DP-200.5\SQL DW Files**